Key Takeaways

 - Climatic concerns and rising electricity demand are driving the shift toward energy-efficient HVAC technology.

-- Harmful refrigerants like R-410A and R-22 are being phased out due to their high Global Warming Potential (GWP).
+- Harmful refrigerants such as R-410A and R-22 are being phased out due to their high Global Warming Potentials (GWPs).

 - A growing number of Americans are prioritizing smart HVAC technology and are willing to invest more in it.

 From advancements in energy efficiency to smart automation, these changes present new opportunities to drive growth.
-This article is a round-up of the top HVAC industry trends and statistics to understand in 2025.
-Here’s a breakdown of what is covered.
+This article is a round-up of the top HVAC industry trends and statistics to understand in 2026.

 HVAC & Environment: The Push for Sustainability

-With global warming disrupting the climate, more and more homeowners are concerned about their energy usage and express concerns about their carbon footprint.
+As global warming disrupts the climate, more and more homeowners are concerned about their energy use and carbon footprint.
 This increased sense of social responsibility is at the forefront of a shift towards efficient HVAC technology to reduce electricity consumption.

 - Investing in more efficient HVAC systems could cut future cooling demand by 45%.

-- Modern heat pumps are designed to reduce electricity use for heating by up to 75% compared to furnaces and baseboard heaters.
+- Modern heat pumps are designed to reduce heating electricity use by up to 75% compared to furnaces and baseboard heaters.

 - An ENERGY STAR-certified room air conditioner uses 20-35% less energy than a standard model.

-Sources: Technavio, IEA, Energy.gov, The SEER2 Guide, ENERGY STAR
+Sources: Technavio, IEA, Energy.gov, Grand View Research, The SEER2 Guide, ENERGY STAR

 Government Incentives for Switching to High-Efficiency HVAC Systems